Lotus flower tattoos are intrinsically beautiful depictions of peace and relaxation, often featuring high in the list of 50+ best tattoo design ideas.

 Lotus Flower Tattoo Ideas

 The spiritual sensibilities within this 3D abstract lotus help fashion this inner bicep artwork.
-It’s a galaxy brain tattoo of the path to enlightenment – featuring the stylized lotus, crystals, and interesting solar system background fill.
+It’s a galaxy brain watercolor tattoo of the path to enlightenment – featuring the stylized lotus, crystals, and interesting solar system background fill.
 It’s bright and innovative ink for a new generation of tattoo enthusiast.

 This lotus tattoo is a beautiful, flowing mix of blackwork ink and negative space.
-The artist has applied expert use of both techniques and also threaded in dotwork principles to create a simple, yet tremendously eye catching piece of body art.
+The tattoo artist has applied expert use of both techniques and also threaded in dotwork principles to create a simple, yet tremendously eye catching piece of body art.
 The key here is the cursive like flow which lightens the dark tone of the lotus and stem.

-An awesome Buddhist inspired flower tattoo, with brilliant black mala beads threading around the bright blue and pink lotus and then surrounded with classical Japanese wave shading.
+An awesome Buddhist inspired flower tattoo, with brilliant black mala beads threading around the bright blue and pink lotus petal and then surrounded with classical Japanese wave shading.